Saturday, May 14, 2016

 Gloucester Cathedral was begun in the Thirteenth Century, and is a Gothic style cathedral.
 The older style of European cathedrals that preceded Gothic is known as Romanesque.

-The tall brick buildings at the docks of Gloucester, on the Severn River, are gradually being converted to other uses.
+The tall brick buildings at the docks of Gloucester, on the Severn River, are being converted to other uses.

 There are multiple scenes following.
 To see the scenes, after the first one, you must first click the up arrow, ^, before you can move on to the next scene by clicking the right or forward arrow, >.
 After clicking the up arrow you can then hide the previews of successive scenes, if you wish.